CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 The NetQ predefined commands include:

-- **agent_stats**: Collects statistics about the NetQ Agent every five (5) minutes.
+- **agent_stats**: Collects statistics about the NetQ Agent every 5 minutes.
 - **agent_util_stats**: Collects switch CPU and memory utilization by the NetQ Agent every 30 seconds.
-- **cl-support-json**: Polls the switch every three (3) minutes to determine if an agent generated a `cl-support` file.
+- **cl-support-json**: Polls the switch every 3 minutes to determine if an agent generated a `cl-support` file.
-- **config-mon-json**: Polls the */etc/network/interfaces*, */etc/frr/frr.conf*, */etc/lldpd.d/README.conf* and */etc/ptm.d/topology.dot* files every two (2) minutes to determine if the contents of any of these files has changed.
+- **config-mon-json**: Polls the */etc/network/interfaces*, */etc/frr/frr.conf*, */etc/lldpd.d/README.conf*, and */etc/ptm.d/topology.dot* files every 2 minutes to determine if the contents of any of these files has changed.
 If a change occurred, the agent transmits the contents of the file and its modification time to the NetQ appliance or VM.
 - **ports**: Polls for optics plugged into the switch every hour.
 - **proc-net-dev**: Polls for network statistics on the switch every 30 seconds.
 - **running-config-mon-json**: Polls the `clagctl` parameters every 30 seconds and sends a diff of any changes to the NetQ appliance or VM.